Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Lab3.md

     ![](./Media/miyagi-image90.png)

-1. Next open the Miyagi UI in a separate browser tab click **Personalize** and change your stock preferences.
-Then, click on **Personalize** and repeat the same steps several times to generate additional logs.
-In the Event Hub query, you should see log information for the tokens used.
+1. Click on **Test Query** and in the Event Hub query, you should see log information for the tokens used.

     ![](./Media/miyagi-image91.png)